-FERS program contribute .8% of salary, employees in the FERS-RAE contribute 3.1% of salary and employees in the FERS-FRAE contribute 4.4% of salary.
-The employees who participate in CSRS are beneficiaries of CAVC matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.
+The CAVC's employees participate in either the CSRS or the FERS.
+The employees who participate in CSRS are beneficiaries of the CAVC's matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.
 Prior to December 31, 1983, all employees were covered under the CSRS program.
-From January 1, 1984 through December 31, 1986, employees had the option of remaining under CSRS or joining FERS and Social Security.
-Employees hired as of January 1, 1987 through December 31, 2012 are automatically covered by the FERS program.
-Employees hired as of January 1, 2013 through December 31, 2013 are automatically covered by the FERS-RAE program.
-Employees hired after December 31, 2013 are automatically covered by the FERS-FRAE program.
-All employees may participate in the federal Thrift Savings Plan (TSP).
-FERS, FERS-RAE and FERS-FRAE employees receive an automatic agency contribution equal to one percent of pay and CAVC matches any employee contribution up to an additional four percent of pay.
-For FERS, FERS-RAE and FERS-FRAE participants, CAVC also contributes the employer's matching share of Social Security.
+From January 1, 1984 through December 31, 1986, employees had the option of remaining under CSRS or joining

+FERS and Social Security.
+Employees hired as of January 1, 1987 are automatically covered by the FERS program.
+Both CSRS and FERS employees may participate in the federal Thrift Savings Plan (TSP).
+FERS employees receive an automatic agency contribution equal to one percent of pay and the CAVC matches any employee contribution up to an additional four percent of pay.
+For FERS participants, the CAVC also contributes the employer's matching share of Social Security.

-FERS, FERS-RAE and FERS-FRAE employees and certain CSRS reinstatement employees are eligible to participate in the Social Security program after retirement.
-In these instances, CAVC remits the employer's share of the required contribution.
+FERS employees and certain CSRS reinstatement employees are eligible to participate in the Social Security program after retirement.
+In these instances, the CAVC remits the employer's share of the required contribution.

-CAVC recognizes the imputed cost of pension and other retirement benefits during the employees' active years of service.
-OPM actuaries determine pension cost factors by calculating the value of pension benefits expected to be paid in the future and communicate these factors to CAVC for current period expense reporting.
+The CAVC recognizes the imputed cost of pension and other retirement benefits during the employees' active years of service.
+OPM actuaries determine pension cost factors by calculating the value of pension benefits expected to be paid in the future and communicate these factors to the CAVC for current period expense reporting.
 OPM also provides information regarding the full cost of health and life insurance benefits.
-CAVC recognized the offsetting revenue as imputed financing sources to the extent these expenses will be paid by OPM.
+The CAVC recognized the offsetting revenue as imputed financing sources to the extent these expenses will be paid by OPM.

-CAVC does not report on its financial statements information pertaining to the retirement plans covering its employees.
+The CAVC does not report on its financial statements information pertaining to the retirement plans covering its employees.
 Reporting amounts such as plan assets, accumulated plan benefits, and related unfunded liabilities, if any, is the responsibility of the OPM, as the administrator.